top of page

 Samudra loves her new home that won the Daily Journal of Commerce "Project of the Year".

-Zoos and aquariums require very high levels of realism while incorporating the needs and safety requirements for the animals and the animal management staff.
-As an example, when building the Humbolt Penguin Exhibit a the Woodland Park Zoo, Interpretive Exhibit Specialist R. Scott Vance visited Punta San Juan, Peru, and returned with hundreds of reference photos and rich cultural and geological knowledge.
+Zoos and aquariums require high levels of realism while incorporating the needs and safety requirements for animals and animal management staff.
+As an example, when building the Humbolt Penguin Exhibit at the Woodland Park Zoo, Interpretive Exhibit Specialist R. Scott Vance visited Punta San Juan, Peru, and returned with hundreds of reference photos and rich cultural and geological knowledge.
 Turnstone helped evolve that raw data into a physical manifestation of this desert penguin species' home at the Woodland Park Zoo, and won the 2009 American Zoological Association award for best exhibit.